Clever Kitchen Engineering And Design Enhance Efficiency And Functionality

 Windows and Climate Control

 The placement of windows in a kitchen is critical for safety and comfort.
 To avoid damage or breakage due to excessive heat, windows are not near the cooking appliances.
 Plus, if a window is operable, putting it above a stove is a hazard.
 Proper placement of windows allows natural light for illumination and safety.
 Insulation is important as well, in order to conserve the heat or the cold.
 Climate control using thermostats, humidifiers, or dehumidifiers, help in keeping room temperatures comfortable.
 A window provides ventilation to get rid of smells and brings in fresh air.
-Modern hoods also assist in removing hot air in the kitchen.
+Modern hoods also assist in removing hot air from the kitchen.

 Superior Performance and Energy-Efficient Appliances